 There is another very important and not so obvious lesson here related to personal boundaries: Boundaries control energy flow inward and outward.

 Empaths can be so trusting of people they readily tell others everything!
 Readily sharing too much information with others can leave us vulnerable to emotional attackers as well.
 Read more here.

 Releasing too much information too fast is a signal to boundary violators and energy vampires that you are at their disposal to target and prey on.
 It is also dishonorable to your own self and your life.
 Trusting others before you have evaluated whether they are “on your side” or not is simply not a wise thing to do.
 Would you let your money hang out of your wallet while you walked down the street?
 I think not.
 Well, the same applies to your own personal emotional health and well-being that hold much more value to you than money!

 These “codependent” people have learned to routinely not only let others violate their boundaries but also to violate other people’s boundaries to source from them what they need to define their worth.
-It is not fair and totally disrespectful to legitimate and emotionally healthy friends to overly burden them with too much information about your problems, issues, and your journey.
+At a minimun, it is not fair and totally disrespectful to legitimate and emotionally healthy friends to overly burden them with too much information about their problems, issues, and journey.
 Innocently, you become, at a minimum, annoying and in the worse case, exploitive, dishonoring, and toxic to them.
 So, the best of people in a maladaptive wounded state who have the best of intentions must not forget the importance of honoring OTHER people’s personal rights while they are learning to manage their own.

 Learning boundary management by re-learning what personal rights are and where healthy authorities and boundaries start and finish will help us make great strides in our healing, replace maladaptive thoughts, beliefs and actions with healthy ones and support and sustain emotionally healthy and mutually respectful loving relationships.